 Landmarks in the development of Dragon

 In 2010, SpaceX placed an unmanned Dragon capsule in orbit thus achieving a first for a commercial enterprise.
 In May 2012, the company achieved another first in private spaceflight when a Dragon capsule docked with the ISS before returning to Earth with safe splashdown.
 It took half a ton of food and supplies up to the ISS astronauts, and brought down about two-thirds of a ton of completed experiments and redundant equipment.

 In August 2012, SpaceX learned that it was to get a further $400 million of funding from NASA to develop a life-support system to enable crewed missions and also a means of escape so that if a serious problem developed with the Falcon launch vehicle, the Dragon capsule could separate early and return safely to Earth.

 In October 2012, a SpaceX Dragon returned to Earth, ending the first commercially contracted re-supply mission to the ISS.
-The robotic ship was launched on Oct.
-7, with 400kg of food, clothing, experiments, and spares for the orbiting platform's six astronauts, and docked three days later.
+The robotic ship was launched on October 7, with 400 kg of food, clothing, experiments, and spares for the orbiting platform's six astronauts, and docked three days later.
 On its return, the capsule carried broken machinery and medical samples gathered by the astronauts aboard the ISS over the course of the past year.